OpenStackOnRaPi/ostackinstall/README.md

 3. Main host network configurations

+> [!NOTE]
-   _**NOTE: this setup is prepared for flat provider network only in your OpenStack DC.
+> This setup is prepared for flat provider network only in your OpenStack DC.
 To allow for VLAN provider networks, additional configurations are needed for ```eth0```, ```brmux``` and ```veth1br``` to set VLANs that should be served by those devices.
 Respective configurations of VLANs should also be introduced in the TP-Link switch.
 If you are interested in setting VLAN provider networks in your cluster, please contact the instructor for more info.**_

   * for `networkd` backend, for `veth0-veth0br` pair